-There are at least 11 cenotes in Tulum and surroundings that you cannot miss and they make a great half-day trip if you are staying in Tulum or nearby.
+There are at least 11 cenotes in Tulum and surroundings that you cannot miss and they make a great half-day trip whether you are staying in Tulum or nearby.
 In this post, I am going to tell you all about the Mexican cenotes in Tulum how to get there and practical tips.

-If you haven’t booked your accommodation yet and you need a guide on where to stay in Tulum, this post will help you for sure.
+If you haven’t booked your accommodation yet and this guide on where to stay in Tulum, will help you for sure.

-Did you know that Cenotes were considered sacred places by the Mayan and were used not only to get the water they needed for their sustainability but also for some of their rituals?
+Did you know that Cenotes were considered sacred places by the Mayans and were used to get the water they needed for their sustainability and some of their rituals?

 We still have a religious devotion for such a beautiful natural oasis, a true gift of nature.

 Tulum is strategically located close to many spectacular cenotes, not to count the ones that haven’t been discovered yet.

 Here I am going to give you a list of cenotes near Tulum and the nearby attractions.

 This open cenote looks like a lake, and it’s right by the road.
 It’s an internal unpaved road that you take from the Carretera Federal going towards the sea, follow the indication to Pavo Real Resort at about 9 km from Tulum.
 It’s right after the hotel on your left-hand side.

 The cenote is called Manatì for the presence of these funny marine mammals whom you can now rarely see as they have been unfortunately scared away by the human proximity.

 You can pay the entrance to the restaurant opposite the cenote, called Casa Cenote.
 There you can also find cheap accommodations.